gavdraper/gavdraper.github.io/_drafts/sql-server-statistics-from-the-ground-up.md

 ![Table Scan Query Plan]({{site.url}}/content/images/2017-statistics-explained/empty-table-query.JPG)

 We can see that with a small amount of data SQL Server created a plan that performs a table scan.
 This is because it knows there is a very small amount of data and has decided in this case a table scan is quicker than an index seek with a key lookup.
-Let's now add a few thousen users to our table
+Let's now add a few thousand users to our table

 {% highlight sql %}
 DELETE FROM [Dbo].[User]